Jump into Fall Veggie Prep With This Guide

 Just like cabbage, the best knife for slicing up radicchio and chicories is a large chef’s knife.
 The Western chef’s knife is ideal with its slightly longer blade and pointed tip, but the Japanese Santoku will perform well, too.

 These bitter veggies are not quite as smooth to slice through like cabbage heads, but they’re an easily prepped vegetable for a quick fall dish.
 You can slice it, chop it, or just pull off the leaves and use them in salads both warm and cold.
 With the length of the chef’s knife blade, the radicchio should be ready within minutes.

 Best tip for getting it ready?
-Use the largest cutting board you have.
-If you choose a cutting board that barely fits the head of radicchio, the pieces will fly off the board and all over the counter as you cut, leaving you with only just enough space not to slam the sharp knife on anything other than the cutting board.
+Use a large cutting board.
+If you use a cutting board that barely fits the head of radicchio, the pieces will fly off the board and all over the counter as you cut, leaving you with only just enough space to not slam the sharp knife on anything other than the cutting board.